ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v30.md

 ### HyTrust CloudControl on IBM Cloud
 {: #relnotes_v30-services-htcc}

 In the current release, HyTrust CloudControl 5.5 is installed on all newly deployed instances.
-For more information about the new features in HyTrust CloudControl 5.5, see [What's New in HyTrust CloudControl Version 5.5](https://docs.hytrust.com/CloudControl/5.5.0/Online/Content/HTCC_Admin_Guide/_FrontMatter/Whats-New.html){:external}.

 ### HyTrust DataControl on IBM Cloud
 {: #relnotes_v30-services-htdc}

 The current release installs HyTrust DataControl 4.3 on all newly deployed instances.
-For more information about the new features in HyTrust DataControl 4.3, see [What's New in KeyControl and DataControl Version 4.3](https://docs.hytrust.com/DataControl/4.3/Online/Content/Books/aaCommon/New-Changed-4x.html){:external}.

 ### HyTrust KeyControl on IBM Cloud
 {: #relnotes_v30-services-htkc}

 The current release installs HyTrust KeyControl 4.3 on all newly deployed instances.
-For more information about the new features in HyTrust KeyControl 4.3, see [What's New in KeyControl and DataControl Version 4.3](https://docs.hytrust.com/DataControl/4.3/Online/Content/Books/aaCommon/New-Changed-4x.html){:external}.

 ### IBM Cloud Private Hosted
 {: #relnotes_v30-services-icp}

 The current release installs {{site.data.keyword.cloud_notm}} Private Hosted 3.1.2, together with {{site.data.keyword.cloud_notm}} Automation Manager 3.1.2, on all newly deployed instances.

-For more information about the new features in {{site.data.keyword.cloud_notm}} Private v3.1.2, see [What's new in {{site.data.keyword.cloud_notm}} Private v3.1.2](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.1.2/getting_started/whats_new.html){:external}.
-For more information about the new features in {{site.data.keyword.cloud_notm}} Automation Manager 3.1.2, see [What's new in {{site.data.keyword.cloud_notm}} Automation Manager 3.1.2](https://www.ibm.com/support/knowledgecenter/en/SS2L37_3.1.2.0/cam_whatisnew.html){:external}.

 ### KMIP for VMware on IBM Cloud
 {: #relnotes_v30-services-kmip}

 Two new endpoints are now available in London and US East for the KMIP for VMware on {{site.data.keyword.cloud_notm}} service.
-For more information, see [KMIP for VMware on {{site.data.keyword.cloud_notm}} service configuration](/docs/services/vmwaresolutions?topic=vmware-solutions-kmip_standalone_ordering-config#kmip_standalone_ordering-config).

 ### IBM Spectrum Protect Plus on IBM Cloud
 {: #relnotes_v30-services-spp}

 The current release installs IBM Spectrum Protect™ Plus V10.1.3 on all newly deployed instances.
-For more information about the new features in IBM Spectrum Protect Plus V10.1.3, see [IBM Spectrum Protect Plus updates](https://www.ibm.com/support/knowledgecenter/en/SSNQFQ_10.1.3/spp/r_techchg_spp.html){:external}.

 ### Zerto on IBM Cloud
 {: #relnotes_v30-services-zerto}

 You are now able to add Zerto on {{site.data.keyword.cloud_notm}} on instances that are private-only.
 If you choose to install Zerto on private-only instances, you must set up your own proxy server and also configure the Call Home feature for Zerto.
-For more information, see [Ordering Zerto on {{site.data.keyword.cloud_notm}} for instances that are private network only](/docs/services/vmwaresolutions?topic=vmware-solutions-zerto_ordering#zerto_ordering-private-only).

 ## New and updated documentation

 * Documentation is now available to assist you in upgrading {{site.data.keyword.vmwaresolutions_short}} components to VMware vSphere 6.7.
 This upgrade is required if you want to continue to benefit from {{site.data.keyword.vmwaresolutions_short}} automation.
-For more information, see [Upgrading vCenter Server vSphere software from VMware vSphere 6.5 to 6.7](/docs/services/vmwaresolutions?topic=vmware-solutions-vc_vsphere_upgrade#vc_vsphere_upgrade).
 * Reference documentation is now available to provide you with user IDs that {{site.data.keyword.vmwaresolutions_short}} maintains for use by {{site.data.keyword.cloud_notm}} automation.
 Possible messages that display in your instance history logs are also available for your review.
-For more information, see [IBM user IDs](/docs/services/vmwaresolutions?topic=vmware-solutions-audit_user_ids) and [Instance history messages](/docs/services/vmwaresolutions?topic=vmware-solutions-audit_messages).
 * The **Reboot/Control** permission has been added to the table describing required permissions for the IBM Cloud infrastructure account.
-For more information, see [Permissions for the {{site.data.keyword.cloud_notm}} infrastructure account](/docs/services/vmwaresolutions?topic=vmware-solutions-cloud-infra-acct-req#cloud-infra-acct-req-permissions).
 * New reference documentation is available for the following APIs.
-For more information, see [API reference](https://cloud.ibm.com/apidocs/vmware-solutions).
   * List all history messages for a specified VMware vCenter Server instance
   * Add shared storages to a specified cluster
   * Delete NFS storages from a specified cluster